Frequently Asked Questions

 STLfiles, but the original editable

-Currently, OpenFlexure Industries is selling kits in the UK.
+Kits containing the non-printed parts for OFM v6 are now in stock at LabMaker, and they ship worldwide.
+OpenFlexure Industries may sell kits in the UK, but is not able to export.
 It’s a microbusiness and currently is not able to ship outside the UK - they get a lot of queries asking for international shipping but are not able to help yet.
 BTech can supply microscopes in Tanzania.
 A number of other groups have expressed an interest in producing microscopes and/or kits, but none are marketing them yet, to our knowledge.

 The best place to find support is on the forum.
 If you ask for support by email, please don’t be offended if we suggest you use the forum instead.
 This enables more people to see your question, which gets you a faster response and most likely a better one.
 It also means that the questions and answers build up into a useful, searchable resource for others in the future.